scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 ## Variants

 Where there may be issues with repetition or page titles are too long, a version of breadcrumbs which do not include the current page can be used.
-In these cases keep the current page available to screen readers through the use of the <code>visually-hidden</code> helper class.
+In these cases keep the current page available to screen readers through the use of the <code>visually-hidden</code> CSS class.

+{% include example-frame.html name="no-current" %}

 ## Website analytics / performance